faizilham/msc-thesis/main/ch7_implementation.typ

 = Implementation in Kotlin

 In this chapter, we discuss our implementation of the utilization analysis in Kotlin.
-We implement#footnote([https://github.com/faizilham/kotlin-retval-analysis/]) the analysis as a compiler plugin, using the work of Novozhilov (2024) @DemiurgKotlinPlugin as a base template for connecting the plugin to the compiler.
+We implement#footnote([source code in https://github.com/faizilham/kotlin-retval-analysis/]) the analysis as a compiler plugin, using the work of Novozhilov (2024) @DemiurgKotlinPlugin as a base template for connecting the plugin to the compiler.
 While in theory implementing the analysis should be relatively straightforward, in practice our model of the control flow graph are not exactly identical to the control flow graph implementation in the Kotlin compiler.

 // Overall architecture?

-== Annotating utilization and effect
+== Annotating utilizable types, utilization statuses and effects

 We use the annotation class feature for annotating utilization statuses and effects in function signature.
 A type can be declared as utilizable by annotating it with a `@MustUtilize` annotation.
 Utilization statuses are annotated with `@Util(u)` annotation, which can be placed at parameters, return type, or the function itself to annotate the utilization of the function's context object.
 Utilization effects are annotated with `@Eff(e)`, which can also be placed at the affected parameters or the function itself in case of context object's effect. @lst:AnnoFileType shows the example of annotation for File type and its methods.